vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

 Now you may enter some NL into the Simulator window, try these statements:
 - remember that I parked on the third level in section B7
-- where did I park
+- tell me about where I parked
 - list all memories

 ![Simulator Natural Language](simulator-nl.png)